 How one stay-at-home mother found inspiration at the kitchen sink

 I had been searching for the perfect business name for days, playing around with words, concepts, and things I love.
-I always feel inspired by the colors blue and green and I suspect that’s how I remembered our sea glass collection, which has been stored in a little blue box on a shelf, gathering dust for many years.
+I always feel inspired by the colors blue and green and I suspect that’s how I remembered our sea glass collection, which has been stored in a little wooden box, gathering dust for many years.

 Over a decade ago, my son and I shared a hobby of hunting for sea glass at every beach we visited.
 At the time, we lived in Southern California, home to some of the world’s loveliest beaches.
 We also had the opportunity to visit beaches on the Atlantic and Mediterranean.
 At every location, we scoured the sand in the shallows, looking for colorful glimmers of treasure under the waves.
 We collected dozens of beautiful pieces, most of which were vivid hues of green or turquoise.
 They were smoothed and polished by the waves and looked like magic pebbles glinting in the sunlight.